It’s time for certain employers to post their OSHA Summary of last year's reportable worksite injuries, as well as file online before March 2, 2019.

 Injuries resulting in three days of missed work and medical attention should be reported by the employer to the carrier.
 Employers should have a policy requiring employees to report injuries, no matter how slight, immediately to a member of management.
 However, once an employer is aware of a possible injury, it is the employer’s responsibility to report it to the carrier immediately.

 If the employee refuses to file a claim, you should contact your workers' compensation carrier.
 Once contacted, the workers' compensation carrier will open a claim on the employee’s behalf and attempt to work with the employee throughout the remainder of the claims process.
 The workers' compensation claims adjuster will handle any issues that arise from an employee refusing to cooperate.

 Keep in mind, employers cannot determine if an injury is accepted, denied, or whether the injury is fraudulent.
 This determination must be made by the workers' compensation claims adjuster to avoid litigation.

-For more information or help with your risk management program, please complete the form below.
+For more information or help with your risk management program, book a consultation.